Last Updated on June 13, 2022

 The Harvard video features a chef from Spain who showcased how emulsification works in the making of Garlic Aioli.
 He made the Aioli using at least 10 different methods.
 Also check this in-depth Emulsion Guide for Cooks from Stella Culinary.

-Traditional Garlic Sauce Preparation Method
+Traditional Toum Preparation Method

 The Lebanese garlic dip was traditionally made using a pestle and mortar.
 Our mothers, bless their hearts, would first add the freshly peeled garlic cloves and salt to the pestle and hammer it away until it’s completely crushed.
 Then, they would add a tiny bit of olive oil (1/2 teaspoon) and hammer away for a minute or so, and then repeat this step for perhaps 30-40 minutes until the oil has been used, while adding a few drops of lemon juice throughout.
 Another way to do it is to wait on adding the lemon juice until the end.
 Both ways work.